 Bow: often used to slay foes at a staggering range, Teshub can fire arrows from this weapon that inflict up to his Strength rank in Shooting damage.
 Unless his arrows are of a sufficient material strength, however, they are generally somewhat less effective.

-Mace: when it's time to get up close and personal, Teshub will ready bash foes with his mace.
+Mace: when it's time to get up close and personal, Teshub will readily bash foes with his mace.
 Made from Unearthly (100) m.s. materials, Teshub can use this weapon to inflict his Strength +1 CS in Blunt Attack damage, a devastating blow with his physical power.

 Abnormal Attribute: barring the use of faith to change his appearance, Teshub is clearly somewhat serpentine in aspect.
 The green, scaly skin is hard to miss, after all.
 Looking reptilian in nature, Teshub cannot readily pass as normal - not that he usually cares to.